-Advisors - Ayers Campus and Wallace Drive Campus: John R. Sudduth IV (256.835.5415)
+Advisor - Ayers Campus and Wallace Drive Campus: Cami McKenzie

-jsudduth@gadsdenstate.edu
+(256.835.5415) cmckenzie@gadsdenstate.edu

 The courses in this program of study may not be offered every semester.
 It is important to consult with your advisor to determine course schedules to stay on track to graduate.